beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   #### Supported versions:

-  - On Windows and macOS since 102 or later
+  - On Windows and macOS since 102, until 133

   #### Description